VityaSchel/session-nodejs-bot/README.md

 ## Building from source

 1. Follow official instructions on how to setup environment for Session development: <https://github.com/oxen-io/session-desktop/blob/unstable/CONTRIBUTING.md>
-2. Once you've installed everythin (`yarn install --frozen-lockfile`) stop here, and then follow instructions from this repository:
+2. Once you've installed everything (`yarn install --frozen-lockfile`) stop here, and then follow instructions from this repository:
 3. Generate Session profile by using official up-to-date Session app on the same hardware.
 Then copy it to `session-data` directory.
 There should be files like `config.json` and directories like `attachments.noindex`
 4. You can now start writing your code anywhere inside repository.
 Import useful methods from `src/index.ts` such as `initializeSession`.
 NPM publishing is in process
 5. When you're ready for testing, run `yarn build` and `yarn start`.
 Please note that currently `yarn build` throws a lot of errors that you should ignore and note that it will return exit code 2, so simply running `yarn build && yarn start` **won't work**.
 Run commands separately or run `yarn build ; yarn start`